More than 4 out of 5 people who think they have a sinus headache actually have a migraine.

-Migraine is usually to blame in people who have frequent, severe headaches, says neurology professor Stephen Silberstein, MD, of Thomas Jefferson University.
+A migraine is usually to blame in people who have severe headaches that happen often, says neurology professor Stephen Silberstein, MD, of Thomas Jefferson University.
 He wrote the American Academy of Neurology's guidelines on migraine diagnosis and treatment.

 "If you walk into your doctor's office with disabling headache pain that comes and goes, 95% of the time it's migraine," Silberstein says.
 "People with sinus infections don't complain of headache first.
 They say they are sick and have a headache."